maxlaverse/terraform-provider-bitwarden/docs/index.md

   # server = "https://vault.bitwarden.eu"

   # If you have the opportunity, you can try out the embedded client which
   # removes the need for a locally installed Bitwarden CLI.
-Please note that
-  # this feature is still considered experimental and not recommended for
-  # production use yet.
   #
-  # experimental {
-  #   embedded_client = true
+  # client_implementation = "embedded"
-  # }
 }
 ```